 Lightning can be extremely destructive.
 Even if a structure is not directly hit systems within the structure can become electrically energized.
 This power surge can possibly puncture a hole in CSST and cause a fire.
 By having your CSST professionally grounded you will prevent damage to your home and protect your loved ones.

 Why is it important to ground and bond my CSST?

 Bonding is designed to prevent electric shock should you come in contact with the gas piping connected to the grounding system.
 The electrical surge from lightning strikes can cause a hole punctured in CSST.
 Professional bonding and grounding reduces the risk of damage from a lightning strike.

 We hope that this Q & A page has been helpful to you.
-If you have any questions or we can assist you in any way, please feel free to contact Barney’s Electric at 972-771-9464.
-At Barney’s Electric, “Your future is looking brighter!”
+At Barney’s Electric, "Your future is looking brighter!"
 To learn more about CSST and grounding of CSST, please contact Barneys Electric at 972-771-9464.
-For your convenience, you may also request services from our site.
+For your convenience, you may also request services from this site.

 Thank you for your interest in Barney's Electric, LLC.
 We look forward to serving you soon!

 Dallas Electrician | Fate Electrician | Forney Electrician | Garland Electrician | Heath Electrician | Josephine Electrician | Lavon Electrician | Mesquite Electrician | Murphy Electrician | Nevada Electrician | Plano Electrician | Richardson Electrician | Rockwall Electrician | Rowlett Electrician | Roysce City Electrician | Sachse Electrician | Sunnyvale Electrician | Terrell Electrician | Wylie Electrician | Master Electrician in Heath, Texas | Master Electrician in Rockwall, Texas